8area8/p8__pur-beurre/README.md

 ### Local testing

 You'll have to create a local_settings file if you want to run the application on local.
 Google_settings file is also required for local and production.
-You need to get a key and secret pass from "google developers" (for local and production).
+You need to get a key and secret pass from "google developers" for local and production environments.
 Finally, use this command to run the celery server:
 ```celery -A app.celery worker --pool=eventlet```.
 Eventled fixes a windows bug.